Manuscript Formatting Guide

 4. Format of articles

-Contributions should be double spaced and written in English (spellings as in the Oxford English Dictionary).
+Contributions should be written in English (spellings as on the Merriam-Webster website).

 4.1 Text